minhdang26403/minimal-mistakes/_posts/2021-09-18-merge-sort.md

 The key subroutine of the merge sort algorithm is merging two sorted arrays into a sorted one.
 We merge by calling an auxiliary function $merge(A,p,q,r)$, where $A$ is an array and $p,q,$ and $r$ are indices of the array such that $p \le q \lt r$.
 Assuming that the subarrays $A[p..q]$ and $A[q+1..r]$ are sorted, the $merge(A,p,q,r)$ function merges them into a single subarray that replaces the current subarray $A[p..r]$.

 The merging process works as follows:
-- First, we have two pointers (indicated by yellow circles) pointing to the smallest elements of subarrays, which are already sorted.
+- First, we have two pointers (indicated by yellow circles) pointing to the smallest elements of two subarrays, which are already sorted.
 - We compare the two first elements, then place the smaller element into the output array and move the pointer to the next element of the smaller element.
 We repeat this step until one input array is empty, at which time we just take the remaining input array and put them into the output array.
 Comparing two elements takes constant time, and we do it at most $n$ times, where $n=r-p+1$.
 Therefore, the merge procedure takes $\Theta(n)$.

 ![mergeProcedure]({{ site.url }}{{ site.baseurl }}/assets/images/merge_sort/merge.png)[^3]